hackerb9/Tandy-Terminfo/README.md

     # Backspace key sends ^H not ^?
     stty erase ^H

+# Testing

+You can test whether it worked by pressing Control-L. If it clears the screen, then you have correctly installed the TERMINFO files.
+You can also try running a `curses` program, such as the BSD game "worms" which animates ASCII worms crawling on your screen. (`apt install bsdgames`)

+Note that some poorly written programs do not use the TERMINFO file to send the correct escape sequences.
+Instead they presume your terminal speaks VT102 or "ANSI".
+Fortunately, this is not very common.

 # Notes on using the TELCOM program

 * For a standard serial port @9600 baud, type this command in TELCOM: